 In addition, an indicator of underlying inflation can be a useful tool in justifying and explaining the conduct of monetary policy to the public.
 If the 12-month change in the CPI temporarily deviates from the target, an indicator of underlying inflation can help to prevent doubts from arising with regard to the central bank's commitment to reaching the target.
-This could contribute to
+This could contribute to the stability of inflation expectations by reducing the risk that substantial but transitory shocks to inflation influence expectations.

-It is international practice to use indicators of underlying inflation as crosschecks of inflationary pressures in the economy.
+It is international practice to use indicators of underlying inflation as cross-checks of inflationary pressures in the economy.
 While nearly all central banks monitor a number of indicators, it is customary to place particular emphasis on a single indicator in their communication.
 Recently, the Bank of Canada announced that it would replace a single preferred measure with three new indicators.
-The intention is to mitigate the risk of placing sole weight on a single indicator that subsequently proves to provide an incorrect picture of underlying inflationary pressures.2
+The intention is to mitigate the risk of placing sole weight on a single indicator that subsequently proves to provide an incorrect picture of underlying inflationary pressures.